josem6590/my-projects/README.md

 ### SQL
-I imported the Oracle SQL plugin on my VSCode application and continued to download the data from my Oracle Cloud database, as per below example:
+I imported the Oracle SQL plugin on my VSCode IDE and continued to download the data from my Oracle Cloud database, as per below example:
 ![F1 SQL](CloudSQL.png)

 I then continued to create the tables that I needed so that I could begin to query my data.
 I checked to see when Sainz started his career and what years he was at what teams.
 I did initially create a view that encompassed basic information that I needed to then query that view.
 However in order to showcase the use of cte's I created one query with a cte that pulls in all the information needed.